rushikesh5555/Technocolab_MiniProject/README.md

 ## Feature Engineering

 Applied the **Label Encoding** on the target column which is Status.
-For the bivariate model status column is labeled as  return Closed and acquired: 0<be>
+For the bivariate model status column is labeled as  <be>
+Closed and acquired: 0<be>
 Operating and ipo: 1<be>